vsekhar/browser-ablation/README.md

 This document proposes a low-level mechanism to support ablation experiments when measuring web site performance.

+> Ablation (/əˈblāSHən/) is the removal of a feature or capability from a system to ascertain its causal effect on the system's output.
+The term originates in medicine and more recently is used to describe causal testing of black- or grey-box systems like in machine learning.

 ## Background

 Measuring site performance benefits from a close connection with publisher business outcomes.
 Establishing this connection is difficult and often confounded by concurrent changes to site UX, content and product offerings.